-60%.
-Some assignments will have only one draft, and the length of the assignments will vary.
+Compositions: Students will write a series of compositions over the course of the semester.
+Some assignments will have multiple drafts and others only one.
+The assignments will be graded as follows: first draft = 100% of grade unless later revised; second draft = score from first draft + as many as half of the lost points from the first (awarded at the professor's discretion); third draft = score from the second draft + as many as half of the lost points from the second (again at the professor's discretion).
+The length of the assignments will vary but will never exceed four pages.
+Each paper shall be submitted to the professor in hard-copy form and stapled on the dates indicated on the agenda along with any hand-written drafts done in class.
+After receiving feedback from the professor, you will have approximately three days to revise and submit the next draft.
 It is expected that every paper will: (1) exhibit a broad range of verb forms; (2) make use of subjunctive and compound verb forms; (3) show command of subject-verb and noun-adjective agreement; (4) utilize pronouns and prepositions effectively.
 The grading rubric and guide to correction symbols can be found on the course website.